 To understand how your eCommerce business is doing, you need to gather data.
 Making sure you get the most accurate data requires using a few tools.

 Here are the best analytics for eCommerce and tools we recommend:

 - Google Analytics.
 Google Analytics eCommerce tracking is the most important tool in your analyst's tool belt.
 It can be integrated with your website or online marketplace to track a slew of metrics.
 It can let you know how a customer got to your site, how many pages they viewed, what they clicked on, and more.
 You won't find a more useful tool for understanding your customers than Google Analytics.

 - SEMrush.
 If you want to have a successful eCommerce business, you need to understand your eCommerce SEO.
 You can track the SEO terms you rank for, compare yourself against competitors, and even research new keyword ideas.
 This research can be used to increase visits to your site and you might even get new eCommerce business ideas.

 - Crazy Egg.
 This is one of the most popular analytics tools for small businesses for two reasons.
 First, it's very affordable and even comes with a 30-day free trial.
 Second, it produces a heatmap of your site to show where visitors are clicking.
 This lets you know the effectiveness of different elements on your site.
 You can then adjust your user experience to maximize engagement and increase eCommerce sales.
 This tool is generally more useful for direct to consumer brands, but that's just one way that B2B vs B2C differ.

 Top eCommerce KPIs and eCommerce Metrics

 KPIs, or key performance indicators, and metrics are types of data that are used by a business to determine success.

-Here are the top ten KPIs and metrics to look at:
+Here are the top eCommerce KPIs to track and metrics to look at:

 - Conversion rate.
 Your conversion rate is the percentage of website visitors that made a purchase.
 This number lets you know if your B2B marketing or DTC marketing strategies are working.
 If this number is too low, you'll want to look into why your prospects aren't becoming customers.